leil-io/saunafs/CONTRIBUTING.md

 delivery.
 To facilitate this, we provide a checklist for a development task that must be satisfied before it is considered for peer review:

-- The new code must have test coverage meeting the specified metric.
+- The new code should have some test coverage, either unit or integration tests.
 - All automated tests must pass.
 - The build job must be in a healthy state. <!-- omit in toc -->